droundy/fac/web/building.md

 path.

-You may also wish to build the documentation (by running `./fac`), but this will require a few more packages: sass, graphviz, and python-markdown.
+You may also wish to build the documentation (by running `./fac`), but this will require a few more packages: sass, graphviz, python-markdown, and help2man.

-## Cross-compiling fac for windows

-To attempt to cross-compile fac for windows, issue:

-    CC=/usr/bin/x86_64-w64-mingw32-gcc fac

-This requires that the libpopt.a and popt.h both reside in ../win32.
-It also doesn't yet work, but will compile some of fac's source files.